manuelinfosec/toot-db/docs/references.md

 # References

-The following is some of the most useful research material I found while building toyDB.
+The following is some of the most useful research material I found while building tootDB.
 It is a subset of my [reading list](https://github.com/erikgrinaker/readings).

 ## Introduction